Start-to-Finish Relationship in Project Management

 According to the PMBOK Guide, a start-to-finish (SF) relationship is “A logical relationship in which a successor activity cannot finish until a predecessor activity has started. ”

-In simple words, the finish of a successor activity is dependent on the start of the predecessor activity.
+Simply put, the finish of a successor activity depends on the start of the predecessor activity.

 Representation of Start-to-Finish Activity